openenclave/openenclave/tcps/docs/GettingStarted.md

 * $(OESdkDir)tcps\include

+To allow the SGX Enclave DLL to use socket APIs, the EXE should link with **oesocket_host.lib**.
+See the sockets sample for an example.

 ### OP-TEE TA

-The OP-TEE TA should link with **oeenclave.lib** and have the following additional include paths, in this order (the order is important because files in a deeper directory override files at higher levels with the same filename):
+The OP-TEE TA should link with **liboeenclave** and have the following additional include paths, in this order (the order is important because files in a deeper directory override files at higher levels with the same filename):